 Only attacks have been taken into account, since kidnapping cases, likewise, would be impossible to quantify.
 Moreover, it would be extremely difficult to have historically verifiable facts about the performance of armed personnel in each case.
 The same applies to the use of firearms against random assaults and other similar problems, since they are even less documented.

-The sample of 131 universal and verifiable cases is sufficiently broad and representative to show us what the best armed security groups, in their respective countries, were able to do in the cases of real attacks that occurred over more than a century and what relevance firearms had in protecting people in all these events.
+The sample of 139 universal and verifiable cases is sufficiently broad and representative to show us what the best armed security groups, in their respective countries, managed to do in the cases of real attacks that took place over more than a century and what relevance firearms had in protecting people in all these events.

 In order to consider that in an attack the use of firearms was successful, the criterion is that they must have been used in a timely manner; that is to say, that their intervention was decisive for the unharmful outcome of the protected person, otherwise his survival could be attributed to chance and not to the effectiveness of the firearms.